ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 run quality checks (QC), usually through a quality assurance (QA) pipeline.

 **So what would it take to change this whole process to bam files instead?**
-Bam files have many advantages including having one file per sample, encoding extra information such as alignment data, and being indexed for random access.
+BAM files have many advantages including having only one file per sample instead of two, encoding extra information such as alignment data, and being indexed for random access.
 For our purposes here, bam files will be unaligned bam (uBAM)